samrevanoor/jeopardy/README.md

 - Working with classes, jQuery and CSS to indicate that a particular question had already been answered
 - Learning how to use jQuery animations
 - Learning how to manipulate audio using jQuery
+- Restructuring my game to make it scalable (i.e.: making it easy to add multiple levels down the line)
 - Becoming comfortable with my code 🥰

 -------